iTwin/itwinjs-core/docs/presentation/Hierarchies/GroupingRule.md

 > **Default value:** `false`

-Tells the library that the rule should only be handled if no other grouping rule was handled previously (based on rule priorities and definition order).
-This allows adding fallback rules which can be overriden by higher-priority rules.
+Specifies whether this rule should be ignored if another rule was handled before as determined by rule priorities.
+This provides a mechanism for defining a fallback rule.

 ```ts
 [[include:Hierarchies.OnlyIfNotHandled.Ruleset]]